There are several facts to know when installing a leaf gutter guard and how the system will interact with or impact the edge of your shingles.

 In many cases, the shingle will extend over the leaf gutter guard and not come in contact with the system.
 This can create another set of issues.
 Debris, especially small debris, can get trapped under the shingle, where wind cannot blow it away.
 When it rains, this debris gets wet and stays wet longer than it would if it was exposed on the front of the system.
 Water will want to wick from this debris into the bottom of the shingle, onto your fascia board or into anything else it's touching.
 If your roof underlay is roof felt, it can cause it to deteriorate and lead to dry rot.

-These systems tend to be reverse curve products that sit on a large plastic or metal bracket.
-They don’t go near the shingle edge at the eave.
+These systems tend to be the type of leaf guard that sits on a large plastic or metal bracket.
+They don't go near the shingle edge at the eave.
 In most cases, there is no impact.
 They do have other issues, however.
 Several are installed with screws that go through the roof shingles, not a preferred installation methodology of the shingle manufacturers.
 They also still allow debris to get into your gutters through the gap under the curve, particularly when it rains.
 Lastly, they can mask issues if the shingle does drop too far into the gutter.
 As the gutter fills with debris and possibly clogs, the mulch like material and standing water can come in contact with the shingle.
 Once the shingle acts like a wick or straw, it can cause roof issues hidden under the leaf gutter guard

 A gutter guard shouldn't add to water issues on your home, it should eliminate them from starting.